jasonw199809/CP1-Final/README.md

 ## Component Parts

 The program is written with P5js.
 The concept of the code is to control KEY IS PRESSED for player movement and shot fired.
-When the missile colide with the players, the system reads it as a hit; thereby minus health bars of the player.
+When the missile collide with the players, the system reads it as a hit; thereby minus health bars of the player.
 To contruct the policy of missiles, IF statement are used repeatly for successful hits and misses.

 ## Timeline